-Policy Inconsistencies and Challenges
+Policy inconsistencies and challenges

-Although the measures adopted so far are dealing with the panic phase of a bubble, the policymakers are inconsistent in their long-term objectives in that they want both deleverage and high asset prices.
-They should either engineer an orderly deleverage, while at the same time accepting that in the new long run equilibrium asset prices would be substantially lower; or they should flood the system with liquidity to prevent the erosion of asset prices, but knowing that deleverage would not materialise.
-In other words the policymakers are not clear as to whether they target deflation or inflation in the long-run.
+Although the measures adopted so far have dealt with the panic phase of a bubble, the policymakers are inconsistent in their long-term objectives in that they want both deleverage and high asset prices.
+They should either engineer an orderly deleverage, while at the same time accepting that in the new long-run equilibrium asset prices will be substantially lower; or they should flood the system with liquidity to prevent the erosion of asset prices, knowing, however, that deleverage will not materialise.
+In other words the policymakers are not clear as to whether they should target deflation or inflation in the long run.
 It is a hard fact of life, however, that from a long-term perspective the first target is what makes sense; otherwise, the excess liquidity that financed so many bubbles in the last ten years will not be drained and will carry on financing new bubbles.
 Irrespective of whether the policymakers target deflation or inflation, the forces of deflation are more powerful than those of inflation.
 So, even if the policymakers wished to reflate asset prices, they might find it extremely hard to achieve their objectives.

-The challenge for the policymakers is to break the vicious-circle between falls in house prices and bank losses, if they are to shorten the asset and debt deflation process to less than ten years.
-This requires preventing households from falling into negative equity; otherwise, delinquencies rise and bank losses mount; mortgage-lenders repossess the properties and dump them into the market that only causes lower house prices and even higher bank losses.
-Spending public money to cover the losses of the banks without supporting households to keep their homes and encourage others to obtain new mortgages is like throwing money into a black-hole.
+The challenge for the policymakers is to break the vicious circle between falls in house prices and bank losses, if they are to shorten the asset and debt deflation process to less than ten years.
+This requires preventing households from falling into negative equity; otherwise, delinquencies rise and bank losses mount; mortgage-lenders repossess the properties and dump them into the market, only causing lower house prices and even higher bank losses.
+Spending public money to cover the losses of the banks without supporting households to keep their homes and encourage others to obtain new mortgages is like throwing money into a black hole.
 Hence, the policies that should be pursued are on both sides of the credit market: demand and supply.
-Unless demand for credit and demand for the general products of the banks is boosted in the months ahead, no amount of money can salvage the financial system.
-Dealing just with the supply side of credit by ignoring its dependence on demand will be a waste of resources.
-Hoarding of cash by banks, mutual funds, hedge funds, businesses and individuals will be a terrible blow to demand that will trigger new losses for the financial institutions in 2009, thus creating a vicious-circle.
-We are now in what Keynes called a 'liquidity trap'.
+Unless demand for credit and demand for the general bank products is boosted in the months ahead, no amount of money can salvage the financial system.
+Dealing just with the supply side of credit and ignoring its dependence on demand will be a waste of resources.
+Hoarding of cash by banks, mutual funds, hedge funds, businesses and individuals will be a terrible blow to demand that will trigger new losses for the financial institutions in 2009, thus creating a vicious circle.
+We are now in what Keynes called a "liquidity trap".
 Monetary policy does not work in this environment and neither does fiscal policy in the form of tax cuts; people will hoard the extra money - they will not spend it.

-Assessment of Current Policies
+Assessment of current policies